yasmin-pixel/musicdatabase/README.md

 });
 ```

-postman is were you can test out the differnt endpoints.
+Postman is were you can test out the differnt endpoints.
 This is a POST request with the path /genres by using postman it will display all the genres in the database.

-use this link in postman :
+Use this link in postman :

 `http://localhost:3000/api/genres`

-you should get an output of json data that looks like this:
+You should get an output of json data that looks like this:

 ```javascript {
         "_id": "61e5ac64d8b076d773469acd",